Pittsburgher to Trump: You got me all wrong

 “There’s the city of Pittsburgh, which I represent, and then there are the surrounding areas,” Peduto said.
 “Maybe he should have a speechwriter that understands difference between ‘city’ and ‘region’ … This city doesn’t support his initiatives.
 For him to then use this city as an example of who he is elected to represent — he’s not representing us at all.”

-Peduto then added that he was “offended” by the mischaracterization — an assertion that was quickly broadcast by local conservative media.
+Peduto then added that he was “offended” by the mischaracterization, an assertion that was quickly broadcast by local conservative media.

 Pittsburgh is a deep blue city in a very red state.
 Those unfamiliar with the city would be surprised by how suddenly upon exiting its limits that one enters into Trump territory.
 Pittsburgh is surrounded by old coal and steel mill towns, long-dormant and depressed, where support for Trump runs high.
-Peduto addressed the disparity between the two — I thought — quite poignantly:
+Peduto addressed the disparity between the two poignantly:

 “The areas that voted for him, the areas in the Rust Belt that see an opportunity in the past as the only opportunity for the future — he is giving them false hope.”